AaronWharton/custom-process/README.md

 ##Use
 This directory is just for recording code for assembly, if you want to run it, please contact me.

+##Develop
+This directory is on the way of building, not complite.

 ##FAQ
-If you have any question or advice, please new [issues](https://github.com/AaronWharton/custom-process/issues/new) or [](https://github.com/AaronWharton/custom-process/compare)
+If you have any question or advice, please new [issues](https://github.com/AaronWharton/custom-process/issues/new) or [pull request](https://github.com/AaronWharton/custom-process/compare).